Shutelu/Falling-Snake/README.md

 - Piece d'Or : the obstacles still present will randomly change their type

+## How to use:
+Download the project and extract some where, open a bash (cmd..)

 **How to compile :** <br>
 use `javac App.java` in command line